mooofin/CTFs/CTFs-main/pwn.college/linux-luminarium/Pondering Paths/writeup.md

 #  Position Yet Elsewhere

-## Objective
-The objective is to successfully execute the challenge program by first navigating to a specific, required directory.

-## Challenge Analysis
 This challenge continues the theme of environmental prerequisites for program execution.
 The executable, located at `/challenge/run`, will only run successfully if the user's current working directory is `/proc/132`.

 An initial attempt to run the program from the default directory fails, but the resulting error message provides the exact path required.
 The core task is to use the `cd` (change directory) command to position the shell within the correct directory before re-executing the program.